 Negative accrued interest does not mean that coupon interest on a fixed-income security becomes a cost to the holder of the security after an income record date.
-It is an automatic adjustment to the market value of a fixed-income security after the advent of an exdividend period which corrects a problem created by the ex-dividend period.
+It is an automatic adjustment to the market value of a fixed-income security after the advent of an ex-dividend period which corrects a problem created by the ex-dividend period.

 On an income record date, the current holder of a fixed-income security is recognized by the issuer or their payment agent as the person to whom the next coupon should be paid (the "holder of record").
 This means that if the holder of record were to sell the security during the ex-dividend period, on the income payment date, they would still receive the coupon, which would include accrued interest from the date they sold the security.
 From an economic point of view, that accrued interest should have gone to the buyer as the holder over that period.
 Obviously, no one would buy a security if they were not to receive accrued interest for the period over which they held the security.
 Accordingly, to restore the economics of the security, on an income record date, assuming no change in the clean price, the market value of the security will fall to reflect the loss of the coupon.
-The level to which the market value should fall will be the clean price less the coupon interest that is due to accrue over the ex-dividend period is called negative accrued interest.
+The level to which the market value should fall will be the clean price less the coupon interest that is due to accrue over the exdividend period.
+The coupon interest that is due to accrue over the exdividend period is called negative accrued interest.